jawsawn/ArcheMod/README.md

 # ArcheMod
-EE3 esq Philosophers Stones mod for 1.10.2
+EE3 esq Philosophers Stones mod for 1.10 and 1.12.2